PS Rutz: National runners-up

 The side reached their third successive regional final in 2001, after finishing second in the league to ANZ University, who narrowly defeated them 1–0 in the decisive match.
-This allowed them qualification to the 2002 National Club Championship, where they topped their group and defeated Newtown in the semi-finals, before facing Sobou, one of the most successful sides in domestic history, in the final.
-They lost 1–0.
+This allowed them qualification to the 2002 National Club Championship, where they topped their group and defeated Newtown in the semi-finals, before facing Sobou and losing 1–0.
 Later that season, the side completed a disappointing regional campaign by finishing 5th in the Port Moresby Premier League.
 They would repeat that feat the following year.

 Ahead of the 2004 season, the side were re-named as PS Rutz, and finished runners-up in the 2004 Port Moresby Premier League despite finishing top of the regular season table.
 They qualified for the 2005 National Club Championship as a result, but failed to get out of their group.
 That season, they finished second in the Port Moresby Premier League regular season table and beat University and Hekari United to the title after defeating both sides en route to a 2–0 Grand Final win against the former in the final.

 The side finished 4th in the 2006 National Club Championship after losing to Blue Kumuls Lae in the third-place playoff, before finishing fifth in that season's edition of the Port Moresby Premier League.
 The club slowly began to decline, with a third place finish in 2012 the highlight of the next few years, before the side entered the Papua New Guinea National Soccer League for the 2015–16 season.